LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-An LLM platform could resolve the user prompts intended for the plugin of its own, without consulting the plugin service at all.
+\textbf{Divert prompts to itself.} An LLM platform could resolve the user prompts intended for the plugin of its own, without consulting the plugin service at all.
 Another variation of this attack could be that the LLM platform utilizes the plugin data in the background, including cached data from prior prompt resolutions, but does not notify the user and the plugin service that it has used plugin data.